USA Made Vapes

 - Flum (select models): shifting assembly to regions outside China to avoid seizures and delays.

-- Big Tobacco (e.g., NJOY, Vuse, Logic): touting FDA-authorized products that are far less likely to be seized or banned.
+Big Tobacco (e.g., NJOY, Vuse, Logic): touting FDA-authorized products that are far less likely to be seized or banned.

-- Fifty Bar 6500: ~6,500 puffs; 16 mL prefill; 5% (50 mg) salt; USB-C; mesh coil; commonly listed with a 400 mAh rechargeable battery; wide dessert/fruit flavor set (iced and non-iced).
+- Fifty Bar 6500: ~6,500 puffs; 16 mL prefill; 5% (50 mg) salt; USB-C; mesh coil; commonly listed with a 400 mAh rechargeable battery; wide dessert/fruit flavor set (iced and non-iced).ย

-- Fifty Bar V2 20K: advertised up to 20,000 puffs; dual-mesh, adjustable airflow, digital display for battery/e-liquid; USB-C; retailers list ~16–18 mL and an ~800 mAh battery.
+- Fifty Bar V2 20K: advertised up to 20,000 puffs; dual-mesh, adjustable airflow, digital display for battery/e-liquid; USB-C; retailers list ~16โ18 mL and an ~800 mAh battery.ย

-Typical online pricing snapshot: 6500 listings frequently land around $9.95–$12.99; 20K often $13–$17 on promo (varies by shop/time).
+Online pricing: 6500 listings frequently land around $9.95โ$12.99; 20K often $13โ$17 on promo (varies by shop/time).ย

-Regulatory status: On Sept 12, 2024, FDA issued a Warning Letter to Beard Management Inc. d/b/a Fifty Bar, stating Fifty Bar products were new tobacco products without required premarket authorization (i.e., unauthorized for U.S. marketing).
-Treat these SKUs as unauthorized unless/until FDA grants marketing orders.
+Regulatory status:ย On Sept 12, 2024, FDA issued a Warning Letter to Beard Management Inc. d/b/a Fifty Bar, stating Fifty Bar products were new tobacco products without required premarket authorization (i.e., unauthorized for U.S. marketing).
+Treat these SKUs as unauthorized unless/until FDA grants marketing orders.ย

-Some manufacturers are relocating to Southeast Asia or Mexico to sidestep U.S.–China friction.
-While not U.S.-made, these can be more “U.S.-friendly” for stability.
+Claims scrutiny / supply chain notes:ย Some reporting has alleged reliance on imported parts despite U.S. assembly/packaging claims; these are media allegations, not adjudicated findings.
+Balance them against the companyโs โBuilt in Americaโ statements when documenting provenance.
+Some manufacturers are relocating to Southeast Asia or Mexico to sidestep U.S.โChina friction.
+While not U.S.-made, these can be more โU.S.-friendlyโ for stability.
 Still, brands emphasizing American manufacturing or filling are the ones thriving in the current environment.

-Why U.S. Made Vapes Matter?
+Why U.S. Made Vapes Matter?ย

 - E-Liquid vs. Device